William and Kate’s Children to be Princes and Princesses

 You can read the ongoing discussion about the new Letters Patent in this thread – The Queen issues new Letters Patent – 9.1.2013

-Tagged Elizabeth II, Letters Patent, The Duchess of Cambridge, The Duke of Cambridge, Titles.
+Tagged Elizabeth II of the United Kingdom, Letters Patent, The Duchess of Cambridge, The Duke of Cambridge, Titles.